Ridgeway (London): Development

 In 2023, the Belgium artist and film-maker, Elise Guillaume held a 'Listening to the Bees' workshop on the Ridgeway organised as part of the Three Rivers Bexley Alliance with the BumbleBee Conservation Trust and the Ridgeway Users community group.

-In 2025, Gallery No. 32 will host a winter sculpture park at the end of the Ridgeway, on the former Thamesview golf centre.
+In 2025, Gallery No. 32 held a winter sculpture park at the end of the Ridgeway, on the former Thamesview golf centre.

 Between 2024 - 2029 the Ridgeway Biodiversity Project will be undertaken.
 It is funded through a biodiversity offsetting agreement between Thames Water, the landowner and Cory Riverside Energy.
 It will involve 'removing denser areas of scrub and non-native species, while restoring and extending the areas of more open habitats such as grassland, wildflowers and bare ground' and will take place in two phases over five years.

+At the western end of the Ridgeway, the housing association Peabody Trust in association with Berkeley Group built 1,964 homes adjacent to Plumstead bus garage.
+As part of the planning process for this development, extensive archaeological excavations were carried out along Pettman Crescent adjacent to the Plumstead end of the Ridgeway.
+Improvements to existing public spaces around the development included improvements to pathways that pass the Ridgeway and the creation of the 'ColourWay' by the artist Adam Nathaniel Furman, Adams & Sutherland Architects, Many Hands Murals and Make:Good design studios in 2026.

 There is a Facebook group, Instagram page, and Twitter page for Ridgeway Users.

 Future proposals

 There is an option to extend the Royal Arsenal Narrow Gauge (RANG) steam railway from Crossness car park to Plumstead railway station via the Ridgeway.

-At the western end of the Ridgeway, the housing association Peabody Trust in association with Berkeley Group have applied to build 1,750 homes adjacent to Plumstead bus garage.
-As part of the planning process for this development, extensive archaeological excavations were carried out along Pettman Cresent adjacent to the Plumstead end of the Ridgeway.
-Improvements to existing public spaces around the development will include improvements to pathways that pass the Ridgeway.
 Proposals have been put forward by the Pharaoh Project to create a 'biodome' within the underpass at Pettman Crescent adjacent to the Plumstead entrance of the Ridgeway.

 Planning applications have been submitted for the construction of film studios opposite the entrance to the Ridgeway and Kellner Road, and within the disused Plumstead power station on White Hart Road to the South of the Ridgeway.

 Devon and Cornwall Railways Limited have had plans approved to reinstate the Plumstead Goods Yard next to the Ridgeway as a fully active freight site to receive aggregate and other rail imported material to serve London.

 Peabody Trust have been working to open up access to the Ridgeway from the Thames Path and have partnered with Sustrans to work on proposals to develop a route from Southmere Lake via the Ridgeway through the former Thamesview Golf Centre to the River Thames.

+Greenwich Council have put forward plans to construct a new traveller site on a triangular area of land off Church Manorway near Sewell Road next to the Ridgeway.